deafrica_tools.spatial

 Parameters

-• gdf (geopandas.GeoDataFrame) – A geopandas.GeoDataFrame object containing the vector/shapefile data you want to rasterise.
+• gdf (geopandas.GeoDataFrame) – A geopandas.GeoDataFrame object containing the vector data you want to rasterise.

-• da (xarray.DataArray or xarray.Dataset) – The shape, coordinates, dimensions, and transform of this object are used to build the rasterized shapefile.
-It effectively provides a template.
-The attributes of this object are also appended to the output xarray.DataArray.
+• da (xarray.DataArray or xarray.Dataset) – The shape, coordinates, dimensions, and transform of this object are used to define the array that gdf is rasterized into.
+It effectively provides a spatial template.

-• attribute_col (string, optional) – Name of the attribute column in the geodataframe that the pixels in the raster will contain.
-If set to False, output will be a boolean array of 1’s and 0’s.
+• attribute_col (string, optional) – Name of the attribute column in gdf containing values for each vector feature that will be rasterized.
+If None, the output will be a boolean array of 1’s and 0’s.

 Returns